omarhanandeh/magento2-product-addtional-price/README.md

 # magento2-product-addtional-price
-allow the end user to add extra product price via cms magento admin panel and reflect it for overall products.
+allow the end user to add extra product price via cms magento admin panel and reflect it for overall products price